 Last but not least, I highly recommend joining Tailwind Communities and investing in a membership.
 I elaborate more about Tailwind Communities in my separate post about how to use Tailwind for Pinterest traffic.

-Think of Tailwind Communities as a place where bloggers from all sorts of niches collaborate with each other by sharing each other’s Pins.
+You can think of Tailwind Communities as a place where bloggers from all sorts of niches collaborate with each other by sharing each other’s Pins.

 The more your Pins get shared, the higher the chances of increasing your Pinterest traffic.
 Of course, that’s assuming you’ve nailed other factors like Pinterest keyword research, optimizing your profile, boards, Pins, and descriptions.

 There are a lot of factors that will influence the amount of traffic you get on Pinterest, and one thing I don’t recommend ignoring is learning how to use Tailwind Communities to your advantage.